adonix-org/postrise/README.md

 }
 ```

-Lastly, override any methods required to connect to your specific PostgreSQL server:
+Lastly, `@Override` any methods required to connect to your specific PostgreSQL server:

 #### HostName: